 - Chronic Progressive headaches – also called inflammatory headaches, these headaches get worse and happen more often over time.

-- Hormone headaches – these headaches occur with women during hormonal changes such as when they get their periods, or during menopause.
+- Hormone headaches – these headaches occur in women during hormonal changes such as when they get their periods, or during menopause.

 While there are many headaches we can talk about we are going to focus on stress headaches and how to relieve stress headaches.